lsp-plugins/lsp-tk-lib/README.md

   * ProgressBar - widget for displaying progress of some long lasting process.
   * RadioButton - rounded single on/off toggle.
   * ScrollBar - single scroll bar.
-  * Separator - separator used in widget containers
+  * Separator - separator widget to visually separate space allocated in widget containers.
   * Switch - an analog-looking on/off toggle.
   * Void - void widget which can be used for filling empty area.
 * Specifific widgets